Alexander Kashpurin

-Alexander (Aleksandr) Kashpurin (born 21 November 1996) is a concertpianist and conductor from Saint Petersburg, Russia.
+Alexander (Aleksandr) Kashpurin (Александр Кашпурин; born 21 November 1996) is an Israeli-Russian concert pianist and conductor from Saint Petersburg, Russia.
 He is the winner of a number of national and international piano competitions and graduated in 2025 as conductor.
-In addition to being a pianist and conductor, he also teaches at the Rimsky-Korsakov Conservatory in St Petersburg.
+In addition to being a pianist and conductor, he also teaches at the Rimsky-Korsakov Conservatory Saint Petersburg Conservatory in Saint Petersburg.

-Early life

-Kashpurin was born on 21 November 1996 in Volzhsky city of Volgograd Oblast and at a very young age he moved with his parents to St Petersburg.
-From his 7th he was member of the professional boys' choir of St Petersburg, which has performed throughout Europe.

 Music and career

 Kashpurin started studying in the Musical Lyceum of Saint-Petersburg in the class of Irina Lobikova in 2009.
-In 2014, he joined the Rimsky-Korsakov Saint Petersburg Conservatory, his teacher being prof. Tatyana Zagorovskaya.

-He graduated in 2019, followed in 2020 by his postgraduate; both Summa Cum Laude.

-In 2021 he joined masterclasses at the Queen Elisabeth Music Chapel in Waterloo, Belgium, an elite program for exceptional young talents.
+In 2014, he joined the Rimsky-Korsakov Conservatory Saint Petersburg Conservatory, his teacher being prof. Tatyana Zagorovskaya.
+He graduated in 2019, followed in 2020 by his postgraduate; both summa cum laude.
+In 2021 he joined master classes at the Queen Elisabeth Music Chapel in Waterloo, Belgium, an elite program for exceptional young talents.

 Since 2021 he is Associate professor (piano) at the Rimsky-Korsakov Conservatory.